Lim Kit Siang: Political career

 Upon the separation of Singapore from Malaysia in 1965, Devan Nair, who was also the member of parliament for Bungsar in Malaysia, left Singapore to return to the Malaysian capital city of Kuala Lumpur and offered Lim a position as his political secretary, which he accepted.
-A founding member of Nair's new Democratic Action Party, he was made the editor of the party's publication; The Rocket, and appointed National Organising Secretary in 1966.
+A founding member of Nair's new Democratic Action Party, he was made the editor of the party's publication, The Rocket, and was appointed national organising secretary in 1966.

 Lim was elected the member of parliament for Bandar Malacca in the 1969 Malaysian general election, which saw substantial gains made by multi-racial opposition parties such as the DAP.
 The results of the election and subsequent reaction led to the 13 May incident, a racial riot in Kuala Lumpur.
 Lim was named by the government as a suspected instigator arrested under the Internal Security Act, which allowed for indefinite detainment.
 Upon hearing the news of his impending arrest, Lim had initially fled to Singapore but returned on 15 May.
 He was denied access to a lawyer or his family for the first of two months he was held in solitary confinement, and Lim claimed the authorities tried to break him down psychologically.
 He was only freed on 1 October 1970 after 16 months.

 His election as a member of parliament for Bandar Malacca was initially held to be void because of the ineligibility of an election agent who had previously failed to discharge his duties from standing for election in the future.
 The Prime Minister of Malaysia, Abdul Razak Hussein, moved a motion in Parliament to prevent Lim from serving as an MP, granting him instead a period of time to request a royal pardon from the Yang di-Pertuan Agong (King).
 After receiving a royal pardon, Lim was allowed to retain his seat.